Duckov-Custom-Model/DuckovCustomModel/README_EN.md

 The model selection interface provides the following features:

+- **Target Type Switching**: Switch between "Character" and "Pet" to manage character models and pet models separately
-- **Model Browsing**: Scroll to view all available models
+- **Model Browsing**: Scroll to view all available models (filtered based on the currently selected target type)
 - **Model Search**: Quickly search models by name, ID, and other keywords
 - **Model Selection**: Click the model button to apply the model
-- **Settings Options**: Toggle "Hide Original Equipment" option at the bottom of the interface
+- **Settings Options**: Toggle "Hide Original Equipment" options at the bottom of the interface
+  - Separate options for "Hide Character Equipment" and "Hide Pet Equipment"
-  - This option is immediately saved to the configuration file
+  - These options are immediately saved to the configuration file
-  - Affects the Animator's `HideOriginalEquipment` parameter value
+  - Affect the Animator's `HideOriginalEquipment` parameter value

 ### Opening the Model Selection Interface